Baskets of fresh potatoes and beans at a farmers’ market.

 Downtown Windsor Farmers’ Market

-Find all the farm-fresh fruit, vegetables, produce and unique artisan food products the Windsor area has to offer at this downtown market.
+Find all the farm-fresh fruit, vegetables, produce and unique artisan food products the Windsor area has to offer at the downtown market.
 In addition, enjoy Kids Corner, art exhibits, local DIY and craft booths, entertainment and cooking demos.

 Niagara Region